Yet-Another-Series/Yet_Another_Algorithms_Repository/README.md

 ## Getting Started

 This repository is beginner friendly and anyone can add new algorithms and data structures.
-We would also consider better and optimized implementations.
-Also, everyone is free to use any language they want to and are comfortable with.
+Contributors proposing better and optimized implementations would be supported as well.
+Also, everyone is free to contribute in any of the the languages mentioned in the <a href="## Contributing">Contributing Guidelines</a>.

 ### Prerequisites